TrustInGord/wrestlebest/README.md

 Room for improvement:

-- Improvement to be done 1
-- Improvement to be done 2
+- Impliment hometown bonus for matches (add and hometown to character?)
+- Have fatigue be a negative to the match

 To do:

-- Feature to be added 1
-- Feature to be added 2
+- Add option to spend score for itmes
+- Multiple User support?
+- Timed game (Everyone guesses before timer)

 ## Acknowledgements

 Give credit here.

 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+Blazeball
 - Many thanks to...

 ## Contact

-Created by [@sample](https://www.mysite.com) - feel free to contact me!
+Created by [@sample](https://www.theGord.com) - feel free to contact me!

 <!-- Optional -->
 <!-- ## License -->